Formerly: Emeritus at Wayne

-At Emeritus at Wayne, you will be welcomed with a smile into our warm and inviting home-like atmosphere of 95 senior apartments located on beautiful, wooded grounds.
+At Brookdale Wayne, you will be welcomed with a smile into our warm and inviting home-like atmosphere of 95 senior apartments located on beautiful, wooded grounds.
 The studio apartments have a great layout with an alcove for a bed, as well as a sitting area.
 Our one-bedroom apartments are just the right fit.
 The spacious common areas are attractively furnished and well-utilized.
 The community is completely handicap-accessible.

 Elevators on either side of the building make for easy access by residents.
 Fun and games can be had in our first floor parlor with 24-hour snacks and beverages in the bistro.
 Town square on the second floor holds our beauty parlor, activity room, multi-purpose room, physical therapy gym, library, computer lab, cafe and wellness center.
 The outdoors can be enjoyed on our beautiful patios and walking path.
 Residents also have use of three-hole miniature golf and bocce ball court.
 The memory care unit has a recently remodeled kitchen and activity room.